Coherence (units of measurement): Before the metric system

 The earliest units of measure devised by humanity bore no relationship to each other.
-As both humanity's understanding of philosophical concepts and the organisation of society developed, so units of measurement were standardized—first particular units of measure had the same value across a community, then different units of the same quantity (for example feet and inches) were given a fixed relationship.
-Apart from Ancient China where the units of capacity and of mass were linked to red millet seed, there is little evidence of the linking of different quantities until the Enlightenment.
+As both humanity's understanding of philosophical concepts and the organisation of society developed, so units of measurement were standardised.
+First, particular units of measure had the same value across a community, then different units of the same quantity (for example, feet and inches) were given a fixed relationship.
+Apart from Ancient China, where the units of capacity (volume) and of mass were linked to red millet seed, there is little evidence of the linking of different quantities until the Enlightenment.